Toarcian Oceanic Anoxic Event: Marine invertebrates

 Carbonate platforms collapsed during both the PTo-E and the TOAE.
-Enhanced continental weathering and nutrient runoff was the dominant driver of carbonate platform decline in the PTo-E, while the biggest culprits during the TOAE were heightened storm activity and a decrease in the pH of seawater.
+Enhanced continental weathering and nutrient runoff were the dominant drivers of carbonate platform decline in the PTo-E, whereas during the TOAE the main culprits were heightened storm activity and a decrease in seawater pH.

 The recovery from the mass extinction among benthos commenced with the recolonisation of barren locales by opportunistic pioneer taxa.
-Benthic recovery was slow and sluggish, being regularly set back thanks to recurrent episodes of oxygen depletion, which continued for hundreds of thousands of years after the main extinction interval.
+Benthic recovery was slow and sluggish, regularly set back by recurrent episodes of oxygen depletion that continued for hundreds of thousands of years after the main extinction interval.
 Evidence from the Cleveland Basin suggests it took ~7 Myr for the marine benthos to recover, on par with the Permian-Triassic extinction event.
 Many marine invertebrate taxa found in South America migrated through the Hispanic Corridor into European seas after the extinction event, aided in their dispersal by higher sea levels.

 Marine vertebrates

-The TOAE had relatively minor effects on marine reptiles, in stark contrast to the major impact it had on many clades of marine invertebrates.
+The TOAE had relatively minor effects on marine reptiles, in stark contrast to its major impact on many clades of marine invertebrates.
 In fact, in the Southwest German Basin, ichthyosaur diversity was higher after the extinction interval, although this may be in part a sampling artefact resulting from a sparse Pliensbachian marine vertebrate fossil record.
 However, amidst the hyperthermal warmth of the latter half of the Toarcian in the TOAE's aftermath, plesiosaurids, microcleidids, leptonectids, temnodontosaurids, and basal parvipelvians vanished.
 Thalattosuchians appear to have rapidly radiated after the TOAE.